affinitydb/doc/pathSQL reference.md

 Operator                         Description
 --------                         -----------
 DISTINCT list                    return the list of values after eliminating the duplicate values.
 In the case of a list of pins, comparison is based on PIDs.
-DISTINCT VALUES pins             return the list of values after eliminating the duplicate values of PINs (excluding PIDs).
 ALL list                         return the list of values without eliminating duplicates.

 There are three contexts where to use these qualifiers: